AgileRL/AgileRL/docs/tutorials/llm_finetuning/grpo_finetuning.rst

 Now we have defined our reward functions, we must also design our prompt.
 This forms the input given to the agent and provides the context necessary to complete the task.
-This is a task-specific feature, and different reasoning problems will require different chat templates, although they can follow a similar format.
-We must also define a function to collate our questions and answers, and standardise their length.
+This is a task-specific feature, and different reasoning problems will require different conversation templates, although they can follow a similar format.
+We define the conversation template as follows (using ``q`` and ``a`` as placeholders for the question and answer data) and then instantiate the ``ReasoningGym`` object which converts a Hugging Face dataset into a Gymnasium-style environment.
-Combining all these components, we can now initialise the ReasoningGym object.

 .. collapse:: Convert HuggingFace Dataset to Gymnasium Environment

     .. code-block:: python

-        def countdown_chat_template(q, a, tokenizer):
         conversation = [
             {
                 "role": "system",
                 "content": "You are a helpful assistant.
 You first think about the reasoning process in your mind and then provide the user with the answer.", },
             {
                 "role": "user",
                 "content": (
-                        f"Using each number in this list only once {q}, create an equation that equals {a}.
+                    "Using each number in this list only once {q}, create an equation that equals {a}.
 You " "can use basic arithmetic operations (+, -, *, /) and each number can only be used once.
 Show your work in <think> </think> tags. "
                     "And return the final equation and answer in <answer> </answer> tags, for example <answer>(1 + 2) / 3</answer>."
                 )
             },
             {"role": "assistant", "content": "Let me solve this step by step.\n<think>"}, ]
-            updated_prompt = tokenizer.apply_chat_template(
-                conversation, tokenize=False, continue_final_message=True
-            )
-            tokenized_prompt = tokenizer(
-                [updated_prompt],
-                return_tensors="pt",
-                padding=True,
-                padding_side="left",
-                return_attention_mask=True,
-            )
-            return tokenized_prompt

         # Convert the HuggingFace dataset into a Gymnasium environment